-Apart from he work as a journalist, immigrants.
-She is presently pursuing graduate studies in social sciences at the University of São Paulo – Latin America’s top ranked university.
+Apart from her work as a journalist, she is presently pursuing graduate studies in social sciences at the University of São Paulo – Latin America’s top ranked university.
 Her academic interests include economic and political governance and institutional-building at the multilateral level, contemporary governance of political parties and the internationalization of transparency laws.
 She also focuses on how South-South cooperation initiatives, such as those involving the BRICS, may become new international organizations.

 Rodrigo Burgarelli is a journalist and news reporter for O Estado de S. Paulo, one of Brazil´s most influential and longest-running quality newspapers.
 Estado is widely regarded as the media outlet in Brazil bringing the most in-depth coverage and analysis of international affairs.

 His work especially focuses on public policy in both economic and political spheres, and data journalism.
 Since he joined the newspaper in 2009, Mr. Burgarelli has been part of the first ever data journalism group created in a Brazilian newsroom, called Estadão Dados.
 Before that, he worked as a local news reporter, editor and head of metropolitan reporting, with experiences in both online news and social media.

 For the past 5 years, Mr. Burgarelli has contributed to several major news stories in areas as different as international affairs, Brazil's domestic politics and advocacy journalism on improved public policy-making.